Lee Frost Photography

 Do you have an infrared-modified digital camera that you’re struggling to get to grips with?
 Maybe you’re considering investing in one but you’re not sure if IR really is for you?
 Or perhaps you’ve tried ‘faking it’ in Photoshop and realised that the only way to produce convincing infrared images is to do it properly!
 Either way, this workshop could be just what you’re looking for.
 I’ve been an infrared devotee for over 30 years, initially shooting fiddly IR film, and for the last decade using a variety of infrared-converted digital DSLRs, so I’ve decided it’s time to share my enthusiasm and knowledge for this fascinating genre.

-The workshop begins at 6.30pm on May 2nd 2022, when we meet for a drink and chat in the bar of the Two Bridges Hotel before sitting down for dinner in the hotel’s highly respected restaurant.
+The workshop begins at 6.30pm on May 24th 2023, when we meet for a drink and chat in the bar of the Northgate House Hotel, Buckfastleigh, before sitting down for dinner in the hotel’s restaurant.
 After dinner, I will show a presentation of my infrared images from Dartmoor and other destinations.
-After dinner on the 3rd, I will demonstrate the post processing techniues I apply to my infrared photographs.
+After dinner on the 24th, I will demonstrate the post processing techniques I apply to my infrared photographs.

 Contrary to popular belief, you don’t need bright sunshine to produce stunning infrared images, so the good news is this workshop won’t be weather dependent – even a dull, dreary day can work as there’s infrared radiation around all the time.
 We don’t need to worry about being up and out at some ungodly hour for sunrise or sunset either, so the days will begin at 9am after breakfast and end at 6pm.
 Between times we’ll be out on location, and the itinerary will remain flexible so we can make best use of the weather and locations.

 The wild, ancient landscape of Dartmoor is perfect for infrared photography, as the images here and in my Infrared portfolio on this website demonstrate.
-Over the two days of the workshop we’ll cover a range of great locations, including (time-permiting): Combestone Tor, Hound Tor, Saddle Tor, Vixen Tor, Bowerman’s Nose, Mysterious Wistman’s Wood, Jay's Grave, Chase Woods, Brentor and the Windy Post.
+Over the two days of the workshop we’ll cover a range of great locations, including (time-permiting): Combestone Tor, Hound Tor, Vixen Tor, Bowerman’s Nose, Nun's Cross Farm, Wistman’s Wood, Buckland Woods, Brentor and the Windy Post.
 We’ll also make numerous stops while travelling between locations as you can take great shots literally anywhere on Dartmoor.

 At A Glance...